Final report for NENY17-001

 |Audience||Year 1||Year 2||Year 3||Total Individuals|

-When asked "How LIKELY are you to pursue new wholesale markets over the next year?"
-21 farmers responded that they were somewhat or very likely.
-When asked "Now that you’ve finished the Training, do you feel READY to pursue new wholesale markets?"
-23 farmers responded that they were somewhat or very ready.
+In Year 1, when farmers who participated in the Baskets to Pallets training conducted by members of the educator cohort in January 2018 were asked "How LIKELY are you to pursue new wholesale markets over the next year?", 21 farmers responded that they were somewhat or very likely.
+When asked "Now that you’ve finished the Training, do you feel READY to pursue new wholesale markets?", 23 farmers responded that they were somewhat or very ready.

 Performance Target Outcomes